microsoft/qsharp/katas/content/nonlocal_games/chsh_classical_win_condition/solution.md

 There are four input pairs (X, Y) possible, (0,0), (0,1), (1,0), and (1,1), each with 25% probability.
 In order to win, Alice and Bob have to output different bits if the input is (1,1), and same bits otherwise.

-To check whether the win condition holds, you need to compute $x ∧ y$ and $a ⊕ b$ and to compare these values: if they are equal, Alice and Bob won. [`Microsoft.Quantum.Logical`](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.logical) library offers you logical functions `And` and `Xor` which you can use for this computation.
-Alternatively, you can compute these values using built-in operators: $x ∧ y$ as `x and y` and $a ⊕ b$ as `a != b`.
+To check whether the win condition holds, you need to compute $x ∧ y$ and $a ⊕ b$ and to compare these values: if they are equal, Alice and Bob won. [`Microsoft.Quantum.Logical`](https://learn.microsoft.com/en-us/qsharp/api/qsharp-lang/microsoft.quantum.logical/xor) library offers you logical function `Xor` which you can use for this computation.
+Alternatively, you can compute these values using [`built-in operators`](https://learn.microsoft.com/en-us/azure/quantum/user-guide/language/expressions/logicalexpressions): $x ∧ y$ as `x and y` and $a ⊕ b$ as `a != b`.

 @[solution]({